javrasya/river-admin/docs/index.rst

 * List states and delete them
 * See a specific workflow object timeline to what has happened and what will possibly happen
 * Have your hooks run for a specific workflow object instead of running them for every object in the workflow.
+* Your django authorizations will still be ruling here.

 .. _django-river: https://github.com/javrasya/django-river/